Mass anti-Kremlin rallies grip Russia's Far East

 Police wearing masks allowed the demonstrations to go ahead despite a ban on public gatherings as part of measures to contain the coronavirus pandemic.

+Yet the protests that initally erupted in response to the shock arrest of Furgal over murders that happened 15 years ago are increasingly becoming an outlet to vent frustration with the Kremlin.

+"The centre is sucking resources from the Far East," said demonstrator Alexander Gogolev, 45, who voiced anger that the region receives "nothing in return".

 Estimates of the turnout varied greatly, with Khabarovsk officials saying that 6,500 people attended.
-Pro-opposition social media channels placed the number much higher at around 90,000.

-Authorities say at least 10,000 people took part in previous demonstrations on July 11 and July 18, though some local media and opposition figures put the figure at 35,000 to 50,000 people or more.
+Local media meanwhile said the number was closer to between 15,000 and 20,000.

-Journalists reporting from the town seven time zones east of Mosocw said Saturday's rally was the lagrest since the demonstrations began this month.
+Journalists reporting from the town seven time zones east of Moscow said Saturday's rally was the largest since the demonstrations began this month.

+Police in Moscow detained at least 10 people who gathered at Pushkin Square in support of the demonstrators in Khabarovsk, monitors said, and local media reported smaller protests in other eastern Russian cities including Vladivostok and Yuzhno-Sakhalinsk.

-On Monday, President Vladimir Putin officially fired Furgal, 50, and appointed a lawmaker from the same nationalist LDPR party, Mikhail Degtyarev, as his acting replacement.
+On Monday, Putin officially fired Furgal, 50, and appointed a lawmaker from the same nationalist LDPR party, Mikhail Degtyarev, as his acting replacement.

 The move was met with by anger from Khabarovsk residents who said the 39-year-old outsider lacked experience and had no connection to the region.